-1. Administrative Site Definition: An "administrative site" is a separate office located geographically apart from the main headquarters location, which typically provides an off-site workplace for the convenience of institution officials who do not live near the headquarters.
+1. Administrative Site Definition: An "administrative site" is a separate office physical facility located geographically apart from the main headquarters location where the institution maintains managerial and support activities in areas such as budget and finance, information technology, human resources, marketing or legal counsel., which typically provides an off-site workplace for the convenience of institution officials who do not live near the headquarters.
 Neither educational programs nor instructional services to students are offered from an administrative site.
-For DEAC purposes, administrative sites are not listed in DEAC's Directory of Accredited Institutions.
-The institution provides evidence that it is approved in the state for the activity that it conducts at the administrative site.
+Administrative sites are not listed in DEAC's Directory of Accredited Institutions.
+The institution provides evidence that it is approved in the state for all the activities that it conducts at the administrative site.